ialnazer/Softia_REST_Test/README.md

 - node server.js, now the server is listening on localhost:8000

-To access the Web Application, run these instructions from your another bash:
+**3- To access the Web Application, run these instructions from your another bash:**

 - cd YourPC/PathToTheClonedProject/Code/Softia_REST_Frontend/formation-plus